oktadev/okta-blog/_source/_posts/2021-10-16-full-stack-java.md

 Today, I'll show you how to build a Flickr clone with React and Spring Boot.
 However, I'm going to cheat.
 Rather than building everything using the aforementioned tools, I'm going to use JHipster.
 JHipster is an application generator that initially only supported Angular and Spring Boot.
 Now it supports Angular, React, and Vue for the frontend.
 JHipster also has support for [Kotlin, Micronaut, Quarkus, .NET, and Node.js](https://www.jhipster.tech/modules/official-blueprints/) on the backend.

-In this tutorial, we'll use React since it seems to be [the most popular](https://trends.google.com/trends/explore?q=angular,react,vuejs).
+In this tutorial, we'll use React since it seems to be [the most popular](https://trends.google.com/trends/explore?q=angular,react,vuejs) frontend framework.

 ## Get Started with JHipster 7